Frank A. Walls: Trials

 In July 1988, a 12-member jury was selected for Walls' trial, with prosecutors seeking the death penalty against him.
 The trial officially began on July 15 of that year.

 After only six days, Walls was found guilty on two counts of first-degree murder.
 Walls was initially scheduled to be sentenced on August 18, but the verdict was delayed because Judge Barron fell ill.
-A week after that, on August 25, Walls was officially sentenced to death for the murder of Ann Peterson, and to life imprisonment with a chance of parole after 25 years for the murder of Edward Alger.
+A week later, on August 25, Walls was officially sentenced to death for the murder of Ann Peterson, and to life imprisonment with a chance of parole after 25 years for the murder of Edward Alger.

-Shortly after his conviction, Walls and his attorneys requested a new trial, claiming there were some issues concerning his competency hearing.
+Shortly after his conviction, Walls and his attorneys requested a new trial, claiming there were issues concerning his competency hearing.
 The Supreme Court of Florida eventually reversed Walls' convictions and ordered a new trial, moving the venue to Marianna to avoid pre-trial publicity.

-In July 1992, Walls was found unanimously guilty yet again, with Judge Barron reinstating his original sentences given at the first trial.
+In July 1992, Walls was found unanimously guilty, with Judge Barron reinstating his original sentences given at the first trial.

-Aftermath
+Aftermath and execution

 Link to other murders

 Less than a year after his second trial, Walls was linked via DNA to the Gygi murder, much to the relief of her relatives, who said in interviews with the media that they knew he was guilty all along.
 In an attempt to avoid a second trial and another potential death sentence, Walls pleaded no contest to the Gygi murder and admitted responsibility for killing Whiddon and Condra, in exchange for avoiding trial for the former and not being prosecuted for the latter two.

 About a month after this plea, sheriffs from neighboring Walton County announced that they were investigating Walls as a possible suspect in another murder.
 This was the murder of 35-year-old Lindsay Sams, a woman from Columbus, Mississippi who was found severely beaten at a condominium in Miramar Beach on October 5, 1986.
 Whilst she initially survived the attack, she was unable to provide any clue to her attacker and later succumbed to her injuries at a hospital in Memphis, Tennessee.
 When questioned, Walls categorically refused to answer any questions, claiming that he felt betrayed by police due to the publicity surrounding his confessions.

 While he remained a long-time suspect in the case according to FDLE agent Dennis Haley, law enforcement attention later turned their attention to Mark Riebe, the stepfather of Walls' then-girlfriend, after he and his brother were convicted of a similar murder and sentenced to life imprisonment.
 Despite this, Riebe has never been prosecuted for the murder of Sams, which remains unsolved.